ReproNim/module-FAIR-data/_episodes/02-Scientific-Data-Ecosystem.md

 - "Provide an overview of the scientific data ecosystem"
 - "Learn about the specific sets of resources available for data in support of reproducible neuroimaging"

+questions:
+- "What constitutes the scientific data ecosystem?"

 keypoints:
 - The introduction will provide necessary background for the subsequent lessons as part of this training.